static-frame/static-frame/doc/source/intro.rst

    :end-before: end_assign

-Immutable data has the overwhelming benefit of providing the confidence that a client of a :py:class:`Series` or :py:class:`Frame` cannot mutate its data.
-This removes the need for many unneccesary copies, and forces clients to only make copies when absolutely necessary.
+Immutable data has the overwhelming benefit of providing the confidence that a client of a ``Series`` or ``Frame`` cannot mutate its data.
+This removes the need for many unnecessary copies, and forces clients to only make copies when absolutely necessary.

-There is no guarantee that using immutable data will produce correct code or more resilliant and robust libraries.
-It is true, however, that using immutable data removes countless opportunites for introducing serious flaws in data processing routines and libraries.
+There is no guarantee that using immutable data will produce correct code or more resilient and robust libraries.
+It is true, however, that using immutable data removes countless opportunities for introducing flaws in data processing routines and libraries.